pmendizabal/Working-exercises-in-mexican-surveys/README.md

 # Working-exercises-in-mexican-surveys
-This code is specially important to databases from INEGI
+This code is specially important to databases from INEGI.
+All code in R